nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_bundle_structures.md

 ## ITK Payload Bundle Structure ##

-The diagram below is an example of the structure used when a payload has a separate bundle and the appropriate bundle type (see list below) must be used:
+The diagram below is an example of the structure used when a payload has a separate bundle and the appropriate bundle type must be used (see list below):

 - message
 - transaction